Yalata, South Australia: History

 In the 1950s, areas around Maralinga and Emu were used for nuclear testing by the British Government.
 Around this time the Australian Government resumed much Anangu land to be used for the Woomera Rocket testing Range.
 Aboriginal people in the area, who were Pila Nguru (Spinifex people, of the Great Victoria Desert) were moved to a United Aborigines Mission (UAM) at Ooldea, before that closed in 1952 due to internal divisions.
 The people did not want to move from there, as they were used to ranging the desert, and had used the Ooldea Soak as a water source for many generations.

-In 1951 South Australian Government bought the entire Yalata sheep station, including its 7,000 sheep, "for the benefit and use of aborigines", and in 1954 turned the whole area bar two sections into an Aboriginal reserve under the South Australian Aborigines Protection Board.
-The "spiritual welfare and education" of the Aboriginal people were handed over to the Evangelical Lutheran Church of Australia, South Australian District, who would also run the property as a sheep station, with the remaining more than 6,000 sheep.
+In 1951 South Australian Government bought the entire Yalata sheep station, including its 7000 sheep, "for the benefit and use of aborigines", and in 1954 turned the whole area, other than two sections, into an Aboriginal reserve under the South Australian Aborigines Protection Board.
+The "spiritual welfare and education" of the Aboriginal people were handed over to the Evangelical Lutheran Church of Australia, South Australian District, who would also run the property as a sheep station, with the remaining more than 6000 sheep.
 The Board would contribute to the cost of caring for the people, and take care of their medical needs, and hoped to establish "a worthy institution".